SUSE/skuba/ci/infra/testrunner/README.md

 #### Work Environment

-`testrunner` requires a working directory, which is specified in the `workspace` configuration parameter.
+Different components of `testrunner` requires a working directory.
+In particular, skuba for maintaining the test cluster configuration.
 The content of this directory can be erased or overwritten by `testrunner`.
-Be sure you create a directory to be used as workspace which is not located under your local working copy of the `skuba` project.
+Be sure you create a directory to be used as workspace which is NOT located under your local working copy of the `skuba` project.
+By default, the working directory is taken from environment variable `WORKSPACE`:

 ```
-workspace: "/path/to/workspace"
-username:  "my-user-test"
+export WORKSPACE="/path/to/workspace"
 ```